 How do we design perfumes?

-How can we afford to innovate in a recession?
+How can we afford product innovation in a recession?

 How to judge a design as a non designer